cczhu/OpenDataToronto/docs/index.md

     </a>
 </p>

 Figure: Plot of vote standard deviation vs. vote arithmetic mean of MyDem0cracy Canadian electoral reform survey comments.
 Marker sizes represent the total number of votes a comment received, while colour represents the response fraction, the percentage of people who visitied MyDemo0cracy.ca since the question was posted that voted on the comment.
-Click on the picture to go to the interactive version, where you can hover the mouse over a marker to read the text of its comment and the number of agree, disagree and neutral votes for it.
+Click [here](images/mydem0cracy_stdevvsmean.html) or on the picture to go to the interactive version, where you can hover the mouse over a marker to read the text of its comment and the number of agree, disagree and neutral votes for it.

 <h1>24/11/2016 - Ontario Trillium Fund</h1>